SerenityOS/serenity/Base/usr/share/man/man7/Mitigations.md

 eradicate an entire bug class of issues that can originate from uninitialized variables.

-It was first enabled for the SerenityOS Kernel in the following [commit](https://github.com/SerenityOS/serenity/commit/458244c0c1c8f077030fa0d8964fad8d75c60d4a):
+It was first enabled for the SilkOS Kernel in the following [commit](https://github.com/CommandCrafterx/SilkOS/commit/458244c0c1c8f077030fa0d8964fad8d75c60d4a):

 ```
 From 458244c0c1c8f077030fa0d8964fad8d75c60d4a Mon Sep 17 00:00:00 2001